 Electric vehicle charging infrastructure along high-transportation corridors

 Over 50 entities submitted applications for nearly $4 million available to install direct current fast chargers along Washington’s transportation corridors.
-We anticipate having grants in place with successful applicants in summer 2020.
+We anticipate having grants in place with successful applicants in early 2021.

 Shore power for ocean-going vessels

 Nearly $4 million is available for Washington’s public ports to install shore power for ocean going vessels.
-We anticipate having grants in place with successful applicants in fall 2020.
+We anticipate having grants in place with successful applicants in early 2021.